Click here for photo gallery of the Tahiti & Marquesas Islands trip!!!!

 Today was Calvary Cemetery day for the Frinks on Hiva Oa, yet another tropical island in the remote Marquesas.
 The French painter Paul Gauguin is legendary in French Polynesia.
 He came to these islands in search of the “savages” as my physician in Tahiti referred to the Marquesans.
 Suggs assures me that the Tahitians consider the inhabitants of the Marquesas to be inferior and that it is deeply resented by them.
 Gauguin found inspiration for his work and the love of a number of Polynesian women who, in turn, produced little Euromarquesans.
 Gauguin is a French Polynesian brand: his images and words are exploited endlessly (Gauguin’s words were even woven into the sheer curtains of our hotel room in Papeete.)

+Crude wooden school buses, mounted on truck cabs and long steel chassis’, conveyed us up the steep mountain road to the sloped, tiered Calvary Cemetery.
+To the right, up a few steps was the painter’s grave site, with “1903”, the year of his death, carved into a large stone and painted white.
 The Belgian singer-composer Jacques Brel is interred under a huge shade tree nearby.
 With one’s back to the grave stones and sculptures, the view down the green—all nature is richly green in French Polynesia—mountainside to the white wave fringed, deep blue bay below is spectacular.
 Then it was a long, winding and leisurely walk down the paved street to sea level and the Gauguin and Brel museums, thoughtfully placed next to each other.
 The short cemetery visit was a victory of sorts: I’m sure to be the first kid on my block to have stood before Paul Gauguin’s gravesite, Atuona, Hiva Oa, Marquesas Islands, French Polynesia.

 The Gauguin museum was weird.
 There were no original renditions by the brand of French Polynesia.
 Copies were painted by other—one would assume less talented—painters.
 The intensely small notations accompanying each imitation alerted one to the public museum in which the original could be found.
 That’s it.
 Adios.
+Inside the museum grounds stands the replica of Gauguin’s home, The House of Pleasure—get it?

 When Gauguin arrived in Atuona he was befriended by Ben Varney, an American merchant who vended his wares from the Yellow Store; it is located across the road from the land that Gauguin was finally able to con the Catholic Bishop into selling him, now the site of the museum.
 The Yellow Store lives.
 The Yellow Store is real; real, open for business selling cold, 16 oz. bottles of Tahitian beer.
 After the imitation Gauguin museum, the Yellow Store brought us pleasantly back to reality.